benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 MUST be ignored and the client MUST continue to parse the other server sections, which may contain configs that the client understands and supports.
-The client ignores the file only if there is no supported and working config found.
+The client ignores the file only if there is no supported and working configuration found.

 ## type